Frequently Asked Questions

 -

-MTG is a 501(c)(3) non-profit theatre and is dependent upon the generosity of public donations to produce our seasons.
+Musical Theatre Guild is a 501(c)(3) non-profit theatre and is dependent upon the generosity of public donations to produce our seasons.
 We are a member-run theatre company with all donations going directly to producing our seasons and our Youth Outreach Programs.
-Want to learn ways you can support MTG?
+Want to learn ways you can support Musical Theatre Guild?
 Visit our Donations Page!
 You can also watch a tutorial video on how to donate and learn about our Donor Dashboard.
+Your support is greatly needed and appreciated.
+Thank you in advance!

 -